BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 I built a [chrome extension](https://github.com/BolajiAyodeji/inspireNuggets) before now that displays random inspiring techie quotes for developers/designers on your new tab (you can download it [here](https://chrome.google.com/webstore/detail/inspirenuggets-for-chrome/acnfgdioohhajabdofaadfdhmlkphmlb)), we'll be using the quotes JSON from this extension as our quotes API and [Chuck Norris Jokes API](https://api.chucknorris.io/) for the jokes.

-Basically, when a user mentions our bot and adds **inspire me**, the bot returns a random quote from [inspireNuggets](https://chrome.google.com/webstore/detail/inspirenuggets-for-chrome/acnfgdioohhajabdofaadfdhmlkphmlb), when the user types **random joke**, it returns a random joke from [Chuck Norris](https://api.chucknorris.io/) API and when the user types help, it returns the instruction guide.
+When a user mentions our bot and adds **inspire me**, the bot returns a random quote from [inspireNuggets](https://chrome.google.com/webstore/detail/inspirenuggets-for-chrome/acnfgdioohhajabdofaadfdhmlkphmlb), when the user types **random joke**, it returns a random joke from [Chuck Norris](https://api.chucknorris.io/) API and when the user types help, it returns the instruction guide.

 > @inspirenuggets inspire me <br>
 > @inspirenuggets random joke <br>